BlueBrain/Currentscape/README.md

 as well as the line separating the inward and outward currentscapes, are black.
 If a black current ends up near the top or bottom of the plot, it would decrease readability.

-You can set your colormap using "colormap":{"name": "the_name_of_the_colormap"} in the config file.
+You can set your colormap using `"colormap":{"name": "the_name_of_the_colormap"}` in the config file.
 The name of the colormap can be one of the matplotlib colormaps (https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html), or one of the palettable module (https://jiffyclub.github.io/palettable/).
-The palettable colormaps should be inputted in the form "origin.palette_N", N being the number of different colors (i.e. the number of currents if patterns are not used.)
+The palettable colormaps should be inputted in the form `"origin.palette_N"`, N being the number of different colors (i.e. the number of currents if patterns are not used.)

-Example:
+Example: `"cartocolors.qualitative.Safe_8"`
-    "cartocolors.qualitative.Safe_8"

 ### Showing x axis label, ticklabel, gridlines